 Most of us willingly pay others to design and build our houses, program our computers, settle our legal disputes, entertain us, grow our food, and cure our illnesses.
 We do not have time to look after these aspects of daily life for ourselves because we are too busy pursuing our own fields of expertise.

 But there is more to it than that.
 The “experts” have an interest in convincing us that what they know how to do is too difficult, time-consuming, or complicated for the rest of us to learn.
 And because we have bought into the assumption that we can only “get knowledge” by being painstakingly taught by highly schooled experts, we do not recognize or value the knowledge, wisdom, and skills that we have gained, often incidentally, on our own.
-So even those of us who want to build our own houses, program our own computers, entertain ourselves, or look after our own health often do not feel qualified to do so.
+So even those of us who want to build our own houses, program our own computers, entertain ourselves, or look after our own health often do not feel qualified...and are discouraged from doing so.

 Even if we wanted to learn these skills, it would be difficult.
 Many of them are not taught in school and even people who have such skills often do not value them enough to pass them along to their children or other young people.
 We have been conditioned not to think of ourselves as self-reliant people who can do these things...or teach ourselves to do them.
 School has taught us to be emotionally and intellectually dependent.